awead/hydra-rspec-templates/README.md

 * validates input
 * defines the fields that you're allowed to edit, required fields, default values
 * can also instantiate other presenters that are needed to render the edit page
-* gets generated with CC or Sufia models
+* gets generated with a CC concern or by Sufia

 #### Actors